 Maintaining a grid pattern is a bit painstaking, but makes the hardtack easier to portion.
 Hardtack lasts forever, so it’s worth taking your time.

-Tip: Historical reenactment suppliers sell hardtack cutters that cut the biscuit and dock them in one step.
+Tip: You can buy hardtack cutters that cut the biscuit and dock them in one step.

 There are two schools of thought on baking hardtack.
 One method, taught by bushcrafter Dave Canterbury, calls for 30 minutes on each side at 375°F. Another method, often used by Civil War reenactors, specifies four hours at 250°F.